Your actions cast a shadow across space and time, affecting people directly – or indirectly – for generations.

 We call it the speed of light, but a more accurate way to think of it would be the speed of reality; the frame-rate of the universe.

 Indy Beagle will explain the math of this conjecture in the rabbit hole.
 To enter the rabbit hole just click the silhouette of Indiana Beagle standing at the bottom of the clock in the image at the top of the memo.
-Each click of an image in the rabbit hole will take you one page deeper. – RHW
+Each click of an image in the rabbit hole will take you one page deeper.
+This week, there are 20 pages in all.– RHW